Neural-Systems-at-UIO/BRAINSPACE/README.md

 # Contact us

+For questions relating to the BRAINSPACE article, contact the lead author.
-For advice on using the tools in the QUINT workflow, contact: support@ebrains.eu
+For advice on using the tools in the QUINT workflow, contact support@ebrains.eu